jay-karan/RandoopForPython/README.md

 - **Regression Test Generation**: Automatically writes successful test cases to a file in `pytest` format for reuse.
 - **Rich CLI Interface**: A visually appealing command-line interface built with the `rich` library, including progress bars and logs.
 - **Supports Custom Data Types**: Extensible to handle custom parameter types or annotations.
+- **Support for Tests on GitHub Repositories**: The GitHub package will be cloned locally, and a dependency graph will be generated using Topological Sorting and Depth-First Search (DFS) to analyze imports across various Python files.
+The execution flow will be determined based on this dependency graph.
 ---

 ### **How It Works**